 For additional details on AGU’s net zero energy headquarters, please visit the website.

-Sustainable Meetings: AGU will continue to promote additional practices to reduce the environmental impact of its Fall Meeting and all other meetings, including providing the programming schedule via app; reducing paper, using compostable cups and serveware, vegetable-based containers for all foodstuffs; deploying the most sustainable choices for carpet and other building supplies on-site; and encouraging attendees and staff to use public transportation or walk to events.
+AGU continues to promote additional practices to reduce the environmental impact of its events, including providing the programming schedule via app, reducing paper, using compostable cups and serve ware, vegetable-based containers for foodstuffs; deploying the most sustainable choices for carpet and other building supplies on-site; and encouraging attendees and staff to use public transportation or walk to events.